andyathsid/acnesense-web-monorepo/api/README.md

 ### Diagnosis

-Get personalized recommendations based on acne types and user information.
+Get personalized recommendations in a specific language.

 **Request:**
 ```bash